 - Features offer formation and inspiration.
 Each issue highlights a different focus.
-This year, after our inaugural September issue celebrates our 50th anniversary, CATECHIST will focus on the six tasks of catechesis.
+This year is a back-to-basics look at the seven sacraments.
 See the chart below.

 Departments designed with lessons and activities for your students:

-- Living the Liturgical Year is one of our newest departments, and it offers short lessons for the minor feast days that are sometimes missed between the major feast of the liturgical calendar.
+- Living the Liturgical Year offers short lessons for the minor feast days that are sometimes missed between the major feast of the liturgical calendar.
 Fun puzzles and activities engage your learners.

 - The Sunday Gospel offers a summary reflection each Sunday’s Gospel, plus discussion questions, and short suggestions for prayer and action to use with your class.

 - Crafts for Catechists is a craft activity.
-This year’s crafts are geared to sacraments.
-Step-by-step instructions, photos, and links help you prep and execute each idea.
+This year’s craft articles offer step-by-step instructions, photos, and links help you prep and execute each idea.

 - Catholic IQ is a popular reproducible page of 20 multiple-choice questions about the Catholic faith.
 Students and families enjoy learning by using this fun format.
-Additionally, this year we’ve introduced an easier 10-question kids quiz as well.
+We’ve also introduced an easier 10-question kids quiz as well.

-- We Gather to Pray presents tips for praying with your students and calling them to personal pray every day.
-This year’s focus is on prayer and music.
+- We Gather to Pray presents prayer tips and prayer services for praying with your students.

 - Celebrate Saints presents a saint’s short biography from the liturgical calendar.
 It is written in simple language for younger students to read aloud, discuss, and do a related activity.

 - Yes You Can offers activity-based lesson plans.
-This year’s focus is teaching the Old Testament.
+This year’s focus is teaching about the sacraments.
 Find discussion-starters and hands-on activities for exploring the Bible.